Development Audit Brief

 - Does just check remain the data-free quality gate?

-- Does scripts/run_study.py orchestrate benchmark, public cascade, bridge probe,
+- Does the study runner orchestrate benchmark, public cascade, bridge probe,

 legacy peer comparison, public peer comparison, and construct overlap

-- Does CI use a light, bounded peer target rather than accidentally triggering
+- Does CI use bounded smoke targets rather than accidentally triggering full

 - Does status avoid mutating environment state, and does setup own dependency